 Memory Care and Dementia Units Within PA Nursing Facilities

-PA does not have a separate "memory care unit" license for nursing facilities, unlike its separate Special Care Unit regimes for Personal Care Homes (55 Pa.
+A Pennsylvania nursing facility delivers around-the-clock skilled nursing care under a single Department of Health license, a higher level of care than a personal care home or assisted living residence provides.
+That single license is the point here: PA does not have a separate "memory care unit" license for nursing facilities, unlike its separate Special Care Unit regimes for Personal Care Homes (55 Pa.
 Code Chapter 2600) and Assisted Living Residences (55 Pa.
 Code § 2800.231).
-An NF may designate a wing or floor as a dementia Special Care Unit (SCU) within its existing license under 28 Pa.
-Code Chapter 211, but the designation is operational rather than a separate state license category.
+An NF may designate a wing or floor as a dementia Special Care Unit (SCU) within its existing DOH license, but the designation is operational rather than a separate state license category.
 The federal regulation at 42 CFR § 483.10(g)(13) and the CMS State Operations Manual reference SCUs but no federal certification regime exists for dementia units in NFs.

-A typical PA NF dementia unit features: locked or coded-access wings for elopement risk, higher staff-to-resident ratios (often 1:6 day, 1:8 evening), specialized programming (validation therapy, music therapy, sensory rooms), dementia-specific staff training that typically exceeds the modest minimums PCHs and ALRs face, wandering paths, secured outdoor spaces, and lower-stimulation dining and bathing routines.
-SCU placement typically carries a $500 to $1,500 per month premium over the base NF rate for private-pay residents.
+A typical PA NF dementia unit features: locked or coded-access wings for elopement risk, higher staff-to-resident ratios, specialized programming (validation therapy, music therapy, sensory rooms), dementia-specific staff training that typically exceeds the modest minimums PCHs and ALRs face, wandering paths, secured outdoor spaces, and lower-stimulation dining and bathing routines.
+SCU placement often carries a monthly premium over the base NF rate for private-pay residents, so ask each facility what a secured-unit stay adds to the base rate.
 Medicaid does not pay a higher per-diem for SCU placement specifically, although the case-mix index does adjust upward for high-acuity dementia residents whose MDS reflects complex behavioral-health needs.

 Comparison: NF, PCH, ALR, and LIFE